Particular/docs.particular.net/nservicebus/nhibernate/accessing-data.md

 NOTE: Customizing the way session is opened works only for the 'shared' session that is used to access business/user, Saga and Outbox data.
 It does not work for other persistence concerns such as Timeouts or Subscriptions.

 ## Known limitations

-Because of the way NServiceBus opens sessions by passing an existing instance of a database connection, it is  currently impossible to use NHibernate's second-level cache.
+Because of the way NServiceBus opens sessions by passing an existing instance of a database connection, it is currently not possible to use NHibernate's second-level cache.
 Such behavior of NServiceBus is caused by still-unresolved [bug](https://nhibernate.jira.com/browse/NH-3023) in NHibernate.